ARMSLab/lmpc-matlab/docs/README.md

 </pre>

 ### Results
-In figure below, results of above code is shown. x1 and x2 are states of system described in [tutorial objectives]( #tutorial-objectives).
-The red dashed lines reprents desired reference for each state.
+In figure below, results forthe above code are shown. x1 and x2 are states of system described in [tutorial objectives]( #tutorial-objectives).
+The red dashed lines represent the desired reference for each state.
 The u(t) represents solution of MPC controller.
 ![figure 2](figure1.png)

 ## Citation